 Iran continues to be complicit in the violence in Syria, providing material support to the regime's brutal campaign against the Syrian people.
 Cynically capitalizing on the Syrian Government's growing alienation from its Arab neighbors, Iran is seeking to increase its influence in Syria and help Assad remain in power as a vital conduit to Hezbollah in Lebanon.
 But public statements last month by President Ahmadinejad calling for Assad to stop the violence and enact reforms might indicate that even the Iranians doubt the sustainability of Assad's rule.
 Still, Iran has provided political, financial, and material assistance in support of the regime's brutal crackdown against the Syrian people.
-We remain actively engaged in ratcheting up the pressure on Assad bilaterally

 We remain actively engaged in ratcheting up the pressure on Assad bilaterally and multilaterally.
 Following President Obama's statement on August 18, governments from every continent echoed the President's call for Assad to step aside.
 Since the beginning of the Syrian unrest, we have pursued targeted financial measures to increase pressure on the Syrian regime and its enablers.
+We have specifically tarto increase pressure on the Syrian regime and its enablers.
 We have specifically targeted those responsible for human rights abuses, senior officials of the Syrian Government, and the regime's corrupt business cronies.
 The Executive order signed by the President in August blocks the property of the Syrian Government, bans U.S. persons from new investments in or exporting services to Syria, and bans U.S. imports of, and other transactions or dealings in, Syrian-origin petroleum or petroleum products.
-These measures represent some of the strongest sanctions the U.S. Government has imposed against any country in the world.
+These measures represent some of the strongest sanctions the U.S. Government has imposed excited the strongest sanctions the U.S. Government has imposed excited the strongest sanctions the U.S. Government has imposed excited the strongest sanctions. ernment has imposed against any country in the world.